Confessions of the Fox: Plot

-Main Characters
+Main characters

-Jack Shepphard
+Jack Sheppard

-In the novel, Jack Shepphard is a trans man who previously was an apprentice to a carpenter turned to theft and prison break artist.
+In the novel, Jack Sheppard is a trans man who previously was an apprentice to a carpenter turned to theft and prison break artist.
 His work with a carpenter gave him the skills to be able to break out of jail four separate times, making him the most wanted criminal in London.
 His illegal work as a thief parallels with forbidden queerness in 18th century London.
 He has a relationship with prostitute, Edgeworth Bess, who finally enables him to identify himself as a man instead of his biological sex.
 During the novel, she was the one who performed top surgery on him, allowing his physical body to match his identity.
-Eventually, another infamous London criminal, Jonathon Wild, turned Shepphard in and he was eventually executed in 1724 at the age of 22.
+Eventually, another infamous London criminal, Jonathon Wild, turned Sheppard in and he was eventually executed in 1724 at the age of 22.

-Rosenberg’s fictional Jack Shepphard is based on the historical folk hero who lived in London in the 18th century, but it is important to note that this is not a true account.
-It is unclear if he was transgender in real life, but Rosenberg notes that in many works he is represented in a way that is now seen as gender Queer, and it was his small and flexible frame that helped him escape confinement so many times.
+Rosenberg's fictional Jack Sheppard is based on the historical folk hero who lived in London in the 18th century, but it is important to note that this is not a true account.
+According to Rosenberg, it is unclear if the real Sheppard 'thought of himself, as trans or not trans', but he notes that in many works Sheppard is represented in a way that 'we might see now as genderqueer or gender nonconforming', and it was his small and flexible frame that helped him escape confinement so many times.